orszaghlev/recipes-app/README.md

-# recipes-app
-A single page app, which lets you create, read, update and delete recipes in Hungarian.
+# A single page app, which lets you create, read, update and delete recipes in Hungarian.